Information For Health Professionals

 So, we can sum up with:

-- There is no medical reason to restrict the use of e-cigarettes
+- There is no clinical reason to restrict the use of e-cigarettes

 - Restricting access to e-cigarettes will condemn many inveterate smokers to death